Towards the non-perturbative cosmological bootstrap: Conclusion and future directions

 \item What is the set of {\bf boundary operators} present in a generic interacting QFT in dS?
 For CFT in dS, we saw that all boundary operators are hermitian with real scaling dimension $\Delta$.
 On the other hand, a (sufficiently) massive free scalar in dS gives rise to a pair of hermitian conjugate boundary operators of dimension $\Delta=\frac{d}{2} \pm i\mu$ with $\mu \in \mathbb{R}$.
 How do these two special cases change under continuous deformations of the QFT?
 In practice, we can study deformations of the CFT by relevant bulk operators and of the free theory by turning on interactions.\footnote{One intriguing feature of the free limit of an interacting QFT is the appearance of local terms in the two-point function of boundary operators $\langle \OO \Od \rangle$ when $\Delta_\OO = \frac{d}{2}+i\mu$.
-This seems to be a discontinuous effect because conformal symmetry forces $\langle \OO \Od \rangle=0$ as long as $\Re \Delta_\OO \neq \frac{d}{2}$ and we expect $0<\Re \Delta_\OO - \frac{d}{2}\ll1$ for a weakly coupled massive scalar field in dS.}
+This seems to be a discontinuous effect because conformal symmetry forces $\langle \OO \Od \rangle=0$ as long as real part of the scaling dimension $\Re \Delta_\OO \neq \frac{d}{2}$ and we expect $0<\Re \Delta_\OO - \frac{d}{2}\ll1$ for a weakly coupled massive scalar field in dS.}

-\item The generalization of the {\bf Källén-Lehmann} decomposition of bulk two-point functions for local operators with spin would be very helpful to shed light on the two previous questions.
-We hope to report on this soon.
+\item The generalization of the {\bf Källén-Lehmann} decomposition of the bulk two-point functions for local operators with spin would be very helpful to shed light on the two previous questions.
+We are planning to report on this soon.

 \item We introduced {\bf regularised crossing equations} to ameliorate the convergence properties of the integral over the continuous label $\nu$ of principal series irreps.
 It is important to develop a more systematic approach to this issue.
 In particular, we did not address the case of higher dimensions $d>1$.